istio/istio.io/content/en/docs/ops/ambient/upgrade/helm-upgrade/index.md

 ### Upgrade the CNI Component

-The Istio CNI agent is responsible for detecting the pods that belong in the ambient mesh, informing ztunnel that proxy ports should be established within added pods, and configuring traffic redirection within the pod network namespace.
+The Istio CNI agent is responsible for detecting pods added to the ambient mesh, informing ztunnel that proxy ports should be established within added pods, and configuring traffic redirection within the pod network namespace.
 It is not part of the data plane or control plane.

+{{< warning >}}
+As ambient is not yet stable, the following statement is not a compatibility guarantee and is subject to change, or removal.
+{{< /warning >}}

-The Istio CNI agent at version 1.x is compatible with control plane at version 1.x-1, 1.x, and 1.x+1, which means the Istio CNI agent and the Istio control plane can be upgraded independently and in any order, as long as their version difference is within one minor version.
+The Istio CNI agent at version 1.x is generally compatible with control plane at version 1.x-1, 1.x, and 1.x+1, which means the Istio CNI agent and the Istio control plane can be upgraded independently and in any order, as long as their version difference is within one minor version.

 {{< warning >}}
 Upgrading the Istio CNI agent to a compatible version in-place will not disrupt networking for running pods already successfully added to ambient mesh, but new pods will fail to schedule on the node until the upgrade is complete and the upgraded Istio CNI agent on the node passes readiness checks.
 If this is a significant disruption concern, or stricter blast radius controls are desired for CNI upgrades, node taints and/or node cordons are recommended.